Operata MCP Server

 Solutions:

-1. Verify your API token is valid and hasn't expired
+1. Verify your API key is valid and hasn't expired

 2. Check that the endpoint URL is correct: https://api.operata.io/v1/mcp